 Superior finishing from Arsenal is the difference in competitive Merseyside affair.

-The Toffees started quickly and Steven Pienaar decided to make an early impression as in the first minute he lunged in at Bacary Sagna and drew the foul, bringing Howard Webb to warn him on his further conduct.
+Everton started quickly and Steven Pienaar decided to make an early impression on the game as in the first minute he lunged in at Bacary Sagna, and drew the foul bringing Howard Webb to warn him on his further conduct.

 Everton’s first foray came via a corner from the right after Squillaci was forced to head the ball out.
-Mikel Arteta took the set-piece, but it produced nothing as Louis Saha also headed wide of Fabianski’s net.
+Mikel Arteta took the corner and it produced nothing as Louis Saha also headed wide of Fabianski’s net.

 Everton were given an excellent early chance to take the lead after Gael Clichy brought down Seamus Coleman on the edge of the Arsenal box.
 The Spaniard Arteta hammered the ball towards the goal but it failed to beat the wall.

-The Toffees looked comfortable and dangerous in the opening exchanges and it seemed that David Moyes had told his men to start the game with fervour and enthusiasm.
+The Toffees looked comfortably and dangerous in the opening exchanges and it seemed that David Moyes had told his men to start the game with fervour and enthusiasm.

 Arsenal’s first chance came via Samir Nasri who, after making the most of an error by Leighton Baines, ran with purpose towards Tim Howard’s goal but his low right footed shot was blocked desperately by the diving Sylvain Distin deflecting the ball high.